sonphantrung/AIHubDocs-en/assets/Other/Google Colab Help.md

 # If you get a warning when trying to paste the code, not letting you to, you got 2 methods to fix it:
 A. **Allow Pasting Method:**
+  a.
+Open DevTools.
-  a. type “allow pasting” , press enter and confirm it.
+  c. type “allow pasting” , press enter and confirm it.
-  b.
+  d.
 Once you’ve allowed pasting once, the warning won’t appear again.
-  c.
+  e.
 Just paste again the code and press enter.
 B. **Manual Toggle:**
   a.
-Open DevTools (click the three dots in the top-right corner and select “More tools” > “Developer tools”).
-  b.
-Click the Settings icon (the gear icon).
+Open DevTools.
   c.
 Navigate to Experiments.
   d.
 In the filter, type “Pasting” to find the relevant option.
   e.
 Toggle “Show warning about self-XSS when pasting code” to disable the warning.